How do I cash in my pension?

 2. Convert to a regular income

-If you decide to receive regular income from your pension pot (annuity), you can ‘sell’ your pension pot to an insurance or pension company.
+If you decide to receive a regular retirement income from your pension pot (annuity), you can ‘sell’ your pension pot to an insurance or pension company.
 They’ll then calculate how much income you’ll receive every year until you die.
 Although this might sound a strange arrangement, the advantage is that you’ll receive a stable income.
 The annuity company carry the risk of paying out more than what was in your pension pot, but all of this will of course come at a cost.

 3. Take regular smaller cash amounts